For the Media

 Survivor Narratives: Stories of Hope and Healing

-1. Suicide is very complicated and is almost always caused by a complex mix of factors, not just by a single event or circumstance.
+Make clear that suicide is very complicated and is almost always caused by a complex mix of factors, not just by a single event or circumstance.
 In most cases, these factors include a serious underlying mental health condition such as depression, which can cause intense emotional suffering, but which may not have been obvious from the outside.